HienNguyen2311/SDS-CP032-mlpaygrade/submissions/team-members/hien-nguyen/REPORT-ADV.md

 **Which features, if any, did you choose to drop or simplify before modeling, and what was your justification?**

 * Dropped: job_title, employee_residence, and company_location (raw) — high cardinality, used their aggregates/clusters instead.
+* salary_in_usd is aslo dropped and the target column is changed to log_salaries
 * Only categories with tractable cardinality were retained for encoding.
 * Outliers not removed (explicitly quantified, not dropped) as dropping outliers did not improve performance metrics.